 Protect our Water – Report Pollution

 Please help protect our waters by reporting pollution.
-Whether it’s accidental or intentional, pollutants such as paint, car oil, cooking oil, fertilizers, and pesticides that enter the stormwater system end up in our local waterways.
+Whether it’s accidental or intentional, pollutants such as sediment, paint, car oil, cooking oil, fertilizers, and pesticides that enter the stormwater system end up in our local waterways.
 Pollution also includes some things you may not expect, such as yard clippings and wash water.
 Anything other than rain going down the storm drain is considered an illicit discharge because it harms the water quality of rivers and groundwater.
 For specific information on what is considered an illicit discharge, please see the City's Stormwater Discharge Ordinance.

 What Happens When I Report Pollution?